+Figure A1.1: Schematic presentation of data transfer to and from the common exchange format

-Examples of frequency band registration presentations
+Examples of frequency band registration presentations FROM FIXED LOCATIONS

 Introduction

-The measured field strength values, stored in the format described in chapter 5 of Annex 1, enables different processing methods which can produce several presentations.
+The measured field strength values, stored in the format described in chapter A1.5 of Annex 1, enables different processing methods which can produce several presentations.
 A number of them are described below.